 Tickets for the Royal Pavilion, Preston Manor and Brighton Museum are currently available for purchase.

-Tickets can only be purchased up to 20 June for the Royal Pavilion and 31 July for Brighton Museum and Preston Manor.
+Tickets can currently only be purchased up to 20 June for the Royal Pavilion and 31 July for Brighton Museum and Preston Manor.
 This is so that we can be flexible in managing visitor numbers and respond to any changes in government advice.

 Can I buy tickets on the day?

 Can I change the time and date of my booking?

 Please contact the Bookings & Information team before your booked time slot and we will rearrange your booking time.